 With the emergence of new options or improvements/changes of old ones you will not have to pay for a new recovery.
 Simply create a new clone with the desired options and all the new changes will apply to it just as if you would create it from scratch.
 Creating clones is free.

 We will be very pleased to communicate and discuss with you and receive your questions and ideas.
 Your feedback is highly important for development of Archivarix.
-You can always contact us via the form in the section "Ask a Question" in the top menu of the site.
+You can always contact us via the form in the section "Contacts" in the top menu of the site.

 If you want something more than asking a question, you are welcome to our Slack channel dedicated to Archivarix.
 Access to this channel is given on invitation and we want to make sure that people who communicate on this channel know well what PBN is, and they should be ready to make an active contribution to the development and improvement of Archivarix.
 If you are confident that you want to be a part of the history of Archivarix, please contact us via the contact form and specify the e-mail address to send you the invitation.